alfonza1/alfonza1/README.md

 ### Hi 👋 my name is Alfonza

-I am Full Stack developer.
+I am a Full Stack developer.
 --------------------------

 *   🌍  Based in the Philadelphia Area